utshomax/postman-docs/src/pages/docs/monitoring-your-api/troubleshooting-monitors.md

 ## Debugging variable issues

 * Ensure that the same environment is used across local runs and monitor runs.
 To confirm, add `console.log(environment);` to your request scripts and compare the results across monitoring and local runs.
 * If your collection run depends on a saved global variable, change it to an environment variable.
-Saved global variables are not supported in monitors.
+Saved global variables aren't supported in monitors.

 ## Logging relevant information